Onuryilmaz24/nc-news/README.md

 **Backend Hosted Version :** [Here](https://nc-news-project-w66a.onrender.com/api)

+(note: spin-up period may take couple of minutes )

 **Note For Backend Hosted Verison** : For Chrome users, recommend installing a JSON viewer extension to better format the API responses for easier readability.

 ---